olgatsiouri1996/FASTA-IDs-Retriever/README.md

 The example input/output files can be seen [here](data/ITAG4.1_proteins.fasta)  and [here](data/ITAG4.1_proteins_ids.txt)

-Input file was downloaded from solgenomics.net tomato annotation version 4.1
+Input file was downloaded from solgenomics.net tomato annotation version 4.1.

+NOTE: This program is made for space seperated FASTA Headers as in the example above.